-Easy homemade Scalloped Potatoes and Ham recipe – creamy, cheesy sauce, chunks of ham (works perfectly ham leftovers) and thin cut potato layers, make this dish a crowd pleaser.
+Easy homemade Scalloped Potatoes and Ham recipe – creamy, cheesy sauce, chunks of ham (works perfectly with leftover ham) and thin cut potato layers, make this dish a crowd pleaser.
 My readers are raving about this never fail scalloped potatoes recipe.
 Can be served as a side dish or a main course with a salad on side.

-This easy scalloped potatoes recipe (or potato gratin as some will call it) is one of my favorite recipes when I want to make a homemade potato and ham casserole that everyone will love.
+This easy scalloped potatoes recipe (or au gratin potatoes as some will call it) is one of my favorite recipes when I want to make a homemade potato and ham casserole that everyone will love.
 Every single time, they will go for seconds or even thirds.

 If you’re planning to serve it to a large table, I would definitely plan to make 2 casseroles because they will be gone!

-- Thin Sliced Potatoes – You can use any type of potatoes: yellow, red or Russet (Idaho) potatoes.
+- Thin Sliced Potatoes – You can use any type of potatoes: yellow, red or Russet potatoes (Idaho).
 To make it easier, you can use a mandoline slicer

 - Ham – you can use any type of cooked ham.
 Perfect way to use up some of the left over Easter ham.